FAIRsFAIR/5_4_prototype/guidelines/SCHEMAORG.md

 | Terms of Deposit | schema:publishingPrinciples |
 | Preservation | schema:publishingPrinciples |

-To clarify which policy actually is described, we recommend to use the schema:additionalType property and here to use the values premis:PreservationPolicy to indicate the preservation policy and dct:accrualPolicy to indicate the terms of deposit.
+To clarify which policy actually is described, we recommend to use the schema:additionalType property and here to use the values premis:PreservationPolicy to indicate the preservation policy.
 ![](image2.png)

 **Figure 9 \- Example of exposure of policy**